sakai135/wsl-vpnkit/README.md

 #### Setup systemd

-Create the service file and enable the service.
+Create the service file in your normal WSL 2 distro and enable the service.
 Now `wsl-vpnkit.service` should start with your distro next time.

 ```sh
 # copy the service file from wsl-vpnkit to your distro